-Element Crossed Minimum Required Clearance Desirable Clearance Notes Interstate Highways, Freeways, and Arterials 16'-6'' 17'-0" Structures over roadways with flexible (asphalt) pavements Interstate Highways, Freeways, and Arterials 17'-0'' 17'-6" Structures over roadways with Portland cement concrete pavement Interstate Highways, Freeways, and Arterials 17'-0'' 17'-6" Structures over roadways with pavement type not yet determined in the design process, with ADTT > 5,000 Local and Collector Roads and Streets 15'-0" 15'-6'' Freight / Passenger / Mixed-Use Rail Route 23'-0" 23'-6" Typical clearance requirements are shown; coordinate with affected railroad at the beginning of PDN Activity 2RD1 to confirm.
-Southeast Corridor Passenger Rail Route 24'-3" 24'-9" Affected Railroad Lines are the CSX Transportation S Line from the Virginia State Line to Raleigh Union Station in Raleigh, the North Carolina Railroad/Norfolk Southern NC Line from Raleigh Union Station to Greensboro, the North Carolina Railroad/Norfolk Southern Main Line from Greensboro to Charlotte, and the Norfolk Southern Main Line from Charlotte to the South Carolina State Line; per Amtrak's Design and Construction Criteria for Overhead Bridges as directed by FRA; coordinate with affected railroad and Rail Division at the beginning of PDN Activity 2RD1 to confirm.
+Element Crossed Minimum Required Clearance Desirable Clearance Notes Interstate Highways, Freeways, and Arterials 16'-6'' 17'-0" Structures over roadways with flexible (asphalt) pavements Interstate Highways, Freeways, and Arterials 17'-0" 17'-6'' Structures over roadways with Portland cement concrete pavement Interstate Highways, Freeways, and Arterials 17'-0" 17'-6'' Structures over roadways with pavement type not yet determined in the design process, with ADTT > 5,000 Local and Collector Roads and Streets 15'-0" 15'-6" Freight / Passenger / Mixed-Use Rail Route 23'-0" 23'-6" Typical clearance requirements are shown; coordinate with affected railroad at the beginning of PDN Activity 1RR1, if applicable, to confirm.
+The required minimul design clearance no g ects on a Norfolk Southern Railway line is 23'-6", with a preliminary mum.
+Southeast Corridor Passenger Rail Route 24'-3" 24'-9" Affected Railroad Lines are the CSX Transportation S Line from the Virginia State Line to Raleigh Union Station in Raleigh, the North Carolina Railroad/Norfolk Southern NC Line from Raleigh Union Station to Greensboro, the North Carolina Railroad/Norfolk Southern Main Line from Greensboro to Charlotte, and the Norfolk Southern Main Line from Charlotte to the South Carolina State Line; per Amtrak's Design and Construction Criteria for Overhead Bridges as directed by FRA; coordinate with affected railroad and Rail Division at the beginning of PDN Activity 2RD2 to confirm.
 Pedestrian overpass and Overhead Sign structures.
 17'-6" N/A Clearance listed is from highest point on roadway below to lowest member of the sign or structure.

-Vertical clearances significantly greater than these limits require justification by economics or by reason of the vertical geometry being controlled by other design features.
+Note: Vertical clearances significantly greater than these limits require justification by economics or by reason of the vertical geometry being controlled by other design features.

 To meet 23 CFR § 646.212, the vertical clearance for highway bridges over railroads shall be as indicated in the table above, or less, if approved by the affected Railroads and NCDOT Rail Division.
-However, the roadway designer, Project Manager, and Structures Lead should confirm the minimum required vertical clearance with the affected railroad at the beginning of PDN Activity 2RD1 and present the confirmed requirements in the DRPS.
+However, the roadway designer, Project Manager, and Structures Lead should confirm the minimum required vertical clearance with the affected railroad at the beginning of PDN Activity 2RD2 and present the confirmed requirements in the DRPS.
 Freeboard (minimum vertical clearance from water surface elevation to bridge superstructure low chord elevation) shall be at least 2 feet for bridges carrying Interstate highways, Freeways, Arterials, or Secondary crossings over major rivers.
 Freeboard shall be at least 1-foot for other roads.
 Freeboard less than these limits can be discussed on a case-by-case basis when conditions warrant, if approved by the Hydraulic Design Engineer, the Structures Lead, and any affected stakeholder agencies (such as the FHWA, the U.S. Army Corp of Engineers, the FEMA, or other agencies).